Armored Fleet Dairugger XV: Galveston Empire

-Rocher's subordinates.
+Raucher's subordinates.
 In episode 42, Jackson's fleet lands on the Number 3 Planet of the Number 37 Star System in response to Gallo evacuating the planet upon the Earth fleet's arrival.
 He defies Teles' orders and proceeds to advance towards the Earth fleet before Nolan arrives and stops him in time for peace talks.
-In episode 43, when the negotiation falls through and Teles has his fleets leave the planet, Rocher has Jackson return and attack the Earth fleet protecting the planet.
+In episode 43, when the negotiation falls through and Teles has his fleets leave the planet, Raucher has Jackson return and attack the Earth fleet protecting the planet.
 Jackson's fleet is wiped out by the Earth forces.